NicolasPetton/stream/README.md

 `stream.el` requires Emacs >= 25.1.

-Functions defined in `seq.el' can also take a stream as input.
+Functions defined in [seq.el](https://github.com/NicolasPetton/seq.el) can also take a stream as input.

 Streams could be created from any sequential input data:
  - sequences, making operation on them lazy